Release Date 02/18/2022

 Where Shirken’s earlier compositions might have steered toward trance-inducing patterns, Pantomime willingly roams into paradox through the introduction of live instrumentation.
-Much of the album came together out of improvisational jams with his NYU Clive Davis Institute of Recorded Music schoolmate and modular synth whiz Jason Park, Eastman-trained jazz drummer Matt Bent, (who he bonded with over a shared love for jungle and IDM), and classical pianist Jose Escobar.
-The group worked mainly at their shared Ridgewood, Queens studio, where Shirken resampled, reconstructed, and mixed what they played.
+Much of the album came together out of improvisational jams with his past schoolmate from NYU Clive Davis Institute of Recorded Music and modular synth enthusiast Jason Park, Eastman-trained drummer Matt Bent, (whom he bonded with over a shared love for jungle and late 90s IDM), and classical pianist Jose Escobar.
+The group worked mainly out of their shared Ridgewood, Queens studio named 5950 where Shirken resampled, reconstructed, and remixed what they played.

-Set against Shirken’s voice, which ranges from a hypnotic baritone to a charged falsetto, the congruity of the group’s talents elevates his visceral lyrics to reflect a truth-bearing mania coursing through the album’s veins.
-It’s a world where the clown’s ego-shielding ruminations bloom into psychedelic flashes of universally-felt insecurities.
-“Will I ever see straight when I walk?” he wonders as he ambles over a rubbery bass line enveloped in siren-like synths on “M.I.A.”.
-Throughout the record, inward musings like these complement their sonic opposites on tracks like “Ella” and “Under Your Skin,” where soaring melodies float over vast, breathable landscapes aglow with hope.
-This dichotomy between soul-expanding freedom and constricting self-doubt in the face of the performer’s duty is the essence of what molds the record’s multicolored mood.
+“Will I ever see straight when I walk?”
+Ben wonders as he ambles over a rubbery bass line enveloped in siren-like synths on “M.I.A.”.
+Throughout Pantomime, inward musings like these complement their sonic opposites on tracks like “Ella” and “Under Your Skin,” where soaring melodies float over vast, breathable landscapes aglow with hope.
+This dichotomy between soul-expanding freedom and constricting self-doubt is the essence of what molds the record’s multicolored atmosphere.

-As a live experience, Shirken plans to build on a history of playing alongside indie, punk, and jazz bands as well as djs by mirroring Pantomime’s genesis onstage with a four-piece band.
-This will inject his traditionally electronic-leaning sets with elements of show-to-show experimentation and improvisation.
-He will also continue to work with and produce for bands at his studio in Queens while manning the decks for his semimonthly mix series, label and party 29 Speedway, which has been featured via channels such as Dublab, NTS, and The Lot Radio.
+Pantomime is releasing February 18th, 2022 through MATH Interactive, a multidisciplinary label founded by musician ARTHUR that launched earlier this year.
+Ben will also continue to work with and produce for artists at his studio 5950 while manning the decks for his semimonthly mix series 29 Speedway, which has been featured via channels such as Dublab, NTS, and The Lot Radio.